jartap99/AnyNet/README.md

+# Preface

+This model has been forked from AnyNet (references and license is included in the fork).

+The model has been studied, and ablation studies have ben performed in order to reduce computational complexity of the model.

 # Anytime Stereo Image Depth Estimation on Mobile Devices
 This repository contains the code (in PyTorch) for AnyNet introduced in the following paper